evgenyneu/evgenii.com/blog/_posts/2014-08-03-localizing-text-in-swift.md

 ## Localizing lower and upper case text

-iOS 9 introduces function to change the case of the string according to local rules.
+Here is how to change the case of a string according to local rules.

 ```swift
 "istanbul".localizedCapitalizedString